Code-Institute-Submissions/Keeganw3-Project-PP2_FebResub/README.md

 * This will change as more types of farms are displayed on social media.
 (Add image here)

-## Results Page
+## Logo
-* This tells the user their overall results from the quiz.
-(Add image here)
+* A logo pertaining to the show that the site was meant to be based on.

 # Features left to Implement
 ## Results page